 - Antibes (on-TEEB) — Picasso Museum, medieval ramparts, provençal market

-- Riviera daily plan — JC listed activities but no day assignments for Jul 20-27
+- Riviera daily plan — Konecny family activity list but no day assignments for Jul 20-27

 - Saint-Raphaël lodging — confirm we're staying at the house listed below